If you are unable to collect items from our Showroom or if they are too big for your car we will do our best to deliver to you.

 Receiving your Goods

 When you get your delivery it is your responsibility to check the goods before you sign.
 In the unlikely event that there is visible damage you must get the courier to log this or you must sign as damaged.
-If external damage is not visible but damage is noticed when you open the packing you must report this to us immediately and certainly within 5 days.
+If external damage is not visible but damage is noticed when you open the packing you must report this to us immediately and certainly within 3 working days.
 Please take photos of the packaging, the labels and the damage and e-mail them across to us along with a detailed description of what has happened.

 If you do not inspect and report a problem immediately, it is impossible to know whether a problem arose in transit or after delivery.
 Sometimes fabric may not be used by a curtain maker or upholsterer for weeks after delivery.
 In this situation any claim for replacement/repair may be unsuccessful unless any problem is identified on delivery.